 (maximum length: 1 page)

 The test measurements, prototype construction and design studies for large area cost-effective photon detectors with applications for the CLAS12 RICH detector upgrade and novel Compton cameras for medical imaging constitute an extremely ambitious project.
 The location in the CLAS12 spectrometer requires the coverage of a large surface but allows only for a relatively small gap depth.
 Owing to these geometrical conditions and the desired momentum range for full particle identification, innovative new technologies have to be used for both radiator material and photo-detection.
 For the first time, aerogel radiators with variable refraction index will be tested for installation in a large size RICH detector.
 The solutions for photo-detection must be adequate to obtain excellent spatial and time resolutions while operating in presence of the CLAS12 magnetic fields and high radiation rates.
 The innovative solutions for Compton camera must achieve performances in gamma tracking comparable with the traditional approaches with a smart assembling of cheaper devices.
 Most of the groups participating in this task are committed to the construction of RICH detectors and medical imaging devices for more than ten years.
 This expertise together with excellent relations to the major fabrication sites of SiPM and LAPP detectors in Italy, Japan and USA will provide the best conditions for the success of the project.

+The medical application of a Gamma Camera based on the achievement on the photon detection development, is conducted by groups already involved since several years in Nuclear Medicine.
+The Gamma Camera remains a challenging detector and any improvement in its component helps to make it a practical medical device.

 The major part of groups participating in this JRA already demonstrated an excellent collaboration and a high level of experience in the physics field, matured in previous common projects.
 This level of expertise and well established relationships between participating groups together with a well defined physics program and a solid infrastructure of participating laboratories will ensure the success of the project.
 This success will be measured by the promised deliverables.
 A monitoring of the progress of the JRA will be performed periodically by referring to the timelines and milestones listed in the following Tables.